Jasondecode2020/Letscodeforces/readme.md

-# Letscodeforces·Solving codeforces Problems by Pattern
+# LetsCodeforces·Solving Codeforces Problems by Pattern

 All questions are solved by patterns, and the learning sequence is listed below.